EmiliaComputing/Machine-Learning/README.md

 I feel that this project went well because the computer has a 65.6% accuracy level for emotion recognition, a 66.7% accuracy level for identify the direction a person is looking and an 81.8% accuracy level for identifying whether a person's eyes are open or closed.
 It could be more accurate if I enlarged the dataset.

 However, each dataset takes around 20 minutes to train.

+## Image Creation (DCGAN)
+(completed 2023)

+The code has never been fully run, but should create images of people.
+However, it takes an estimated 48 to finalise generating these images, and the longest I have ever been able to run it for is 6 hours.